Ariock®’s Writing:

 Next is the keypad.
 The instructions have a lot of desoldering and adding pins, etc. None of that is necessary.

-Looking at the second photo first, you can see the rows and columns of the keypad next to the cable.
-If you look at the first cable, you can see the end of the cable popping up behind the keypad with a bunch of jumpers going into it.
+Looking at the second photo first, you can see the rows and columns of the keypad next to the cable (while they are labeled in this case, they may not be.
+See upcoming “Troubleshooting” page for help if they aren’t).
+If you look at the first photo, you can see the end of the cable popping up behind the keypad with a bunch of jumpers going into it.

 Anyway, one nice thing about not doing it the way they say to, is it doesn’t lock you into using the pins on the Feather that the instructions recommend.
 And one of the reasons that we want to avoid that is that the SD card interface likes to use some of the pins that the instructions use for the keypad.
 To summarize: